YunoHost-Apps/collabora_ynh/README.md

 **Upgrade this package:**
 You can use your YunoHost admin interface, or the command line: `sudo yunohost app upgrade --debug collabora -u https://github.com/YunoHost-Apps/collabora_ynh`

+**Settings:**
+The settings of Collabora are at https://office.domain.tld/loleaflet/dist/admin/admin.html.

+- User: admin
+- Password: The password set during the installation.
+(If you forgot it, you can find it again in /etc/loolwsd/loolwsd.xml).

 ## Links